 AnonEmail will wait an undetermined amount of time prior to sending your email as an added security step.
 The rationale for this is that it separates you from the email by removing you from the sending time, sending address, as well as any possible geographic assumptions based on time zones.

-Another free anonymous email service that hides your IP address is Cyber Atlantis that also utilizes PGP encryption.
+Another free anonymous email service that hides your IP address is Cyber Atlantis which also utilizes PGP encryption.
 This implies that you may encrypt the body of your mail prior to actually sending it, in addition to sending it minus an IP address.

 With something like a private key, just the public key holder may unlock the message content.
 The usage of public-key encryption has the potential to have unexpected consequences.
 For example, if the encryption key isn't commonly used and only a few individuals have it, the anonymous email recipient could try to figure out who sent the message.